Low Water Pressure in RV

 (Philadelphia, PA, USA)

-Hi I just bought a 1998 Four Winds by Dutchmen last year and the previous owner had gutted it out.
-I am restoring it back to its original condition but the only problem I am having is finding where the stereo used to be and where it would hook up to the speakers and antenna.
+Hi, I just bought a 1998 Four Winds by Dutchmen last year, and the previous owner had gutted it out.
+I am restoring it to its original condition, but the only problem I am having is finding where the stereo used to be and hook up to the speakers and antenna.
 Do you know where I can find this information?

-I am afraid that I cannot tell you where your radio was originally located in your RV.
-It is not because of liability reasons that I can't tell you it is because I just don't know.
+ANSWER: Hi Scott, I am afraid that I cannot tell you where your radio was originally located in your RV.
+It is not because of liability reasons that I can't tell you; it is because I just don't know.

 A good place to find out is to go to Google and do an image search.
-Just type in the year and model of RV and you will be surprised by the number of pictures that will pop up and there should be at least one picture that shows where the radio is suppose to be.
-Once you find the right spot, you should be able to find the wires in close proximity to that area, if the previous owner didn't move those as well.
+Just type in the year and model of RV, and you will be surprised by the number of pictures that will pop up, and there should be at least one picture that shows where the radio is supposed to be.
+Once you find the right spot, you should be able to find the wires close to that area if the previous owner didn't move those as well.

-and remove it you find one.
-These flow restrictors can also be in screw on faucet aerators on the kitchen and bathroom sinks.
-If you remove the flow restrictors that will increase the flow of water to those fixtures.
+water flow restrictor and remove it if you find one.
+These flow restrictors can also be in the screw-on faucet aerators on the kitchen and bathroom sinks.
+If you remove the flow restrictors, that will increase the flow of water to those fixtures.

-you are using on your RV.
-The rule of thumb for flow through an RV water filter is the smaller the filtering surface the less flow you will get the larger the filtering surface the more flow you will get.
+RV Water Filter you are using on your RV.
+The rule of thumb for flow through an RV water filter is the smaller the filtering surface, the less flow you will get; the larger the filtering surface, the more flow you will get.
 So larger water filters usually provide more flow.

 I hope this helps.